-Having developed expertise in web development, search engine optimisation, website conversion and pay-per-click advertising, he helps organisations develop their online presence.
-He has revenue-sharing partnerships with businesses across Cambridgeshire to develop their online sales.
+Having developed his own websites over many years, Mark has expertise in web development, search engine optimisation and pay-per-click advertising.
+Mark helps commercial and not-for-profit organisations develop their online presence; he has revenue-sharing partnerships with businesses across Cambridgeshire.

 Mark has enjoyed photography for many years and you can view his Photo Gallery.
-He supports his local youth theatre group and photographs his local community.
-He is increasingly involved in video and sound recording.
-Mark occasionally writes on his own blog, which provides information on recent projects and activities.
+He supports his local youth theatre group Spotlight Productions, and created its new website to substantially increase funding for the group.
+He also photographs his local community.
+He enjoys video and sound recording when time allows.
+Mark tries to regularly update his blog, which provides information on recent projects and activities.

-With his photographic and video projects, Mark is often supported by his daughters Rebecca and Bethany.
+For photographic and video assignments, Mark is often joined by his daughters Rebecca and Bethany.

 Other pages you may be interested in:

-Bethany sits on the EDI (Equality, Diversity and Inclusion) Committee at Durham, and is very keen to encourage more women into maths and science.
+Bethany sits on the Equality, Diversity and Inclusion Committee at Durham, and is very keen to encourage more women into maths and science.
 Bethany is a maths tutor and volunteers at a local Durham school, supporting A-Level Further Maths students.
-Bethany is currently supporting two orphans, Kelvin and Choolwe, in Zambia through their maths degrees.
-She does this in the only way possible – using WhatsApp on their mobile phones!

 Others pages you may be interested in: